Bayesian method for fitting the low-energy constants in chiral perturbation theory: Introduction

 \item Although the geometric sequence model gives a reasonable result in Ref. \cite{Yang:2020eif}, this model is hard to extend to the other EFTs, because of the reasons discussed above.
 Furthermore, it is also hard to evaluate different models in order to select the best one, because $\chi^2/\mathrm{d.o.f.}$ (degrees of freedom) is too small and an overfitting problem exists.
 It is hard to select the best model from some overfitting models by $\chi^2/\mathrm{d.o.f.}$ A more universal method requires a credible quantified index.
 The best model can be selected by this index.

-\item Refs. \cite{Bijnens:2011tb,Bijnens:2014lea, Yang:2020eif} treat the two-flavor NLO LECs $\bar l_i$ as the independent input experimental data, but some $\bar l_i$ are possible dependent on the other experimental quantities.
+\item Refs. \cite{Bijnens:2011tb,Bijnens:2014lea, Yang:2020eif} treat the two-flavor NLO LECs $\bar l_i$ as the independent input experimental data, but some $\bar l_i$ are possibly dependent on other experimental quantities.
 In fact, the $\pi\pi$ scattering lengths $a_0^{0}$ and $a_0^{2}$ are dependent on $\bar l_1$, $\bar l_2$ and $\bar l_4$ \cite{Colangelo:2001df}.
 Hence, their covariance matrix needs to be considered.

 \item The most important thing is that before a global fit, one has known something about ChPT and the fitting experimental data, but this information does not obviously embody in the fit.
 For example, for the NLO fitting, although the truncation errors are not known, the other references have given some approximate values of the NNLO LECs.
 With these NNLO LECs, even at the NLO fit, one can roughly obtain the signs of the truncation errors.
 If these signs are introduced into the NLO fit, the results may be more precise.
 Furthermore, ChPT assumes that the orders of magnitude of LECs at a given chiral order are nearly the same.
-If this information is considered in the global fit, the range of the unknown LECs even though the NNLO contribution can be estimated.
+If this information is considered in the global fit, the range of the unknown LECs even through the NNLO contribution can be estimated.
 Simply speaking, more information may lead to a more precise result. \end{enumerate}